 Pachamama Peruvian Creole Cuisine 2209 E Cesar Chavez A vegan plate is offered with Fried Green rice, canary beans, yucca sticks and sweet plantains served with creole salsa along with some salads and appetizers.

-Counter Culture- 2337 East Cesar Chavez Street All vegan diner with homeade seitan philly, cashew cheese quiches and lots of raw and engine to friendly items.
+Counter Culture- 2337 East Cesar Chavez Street All vegan diner with homemade seitan philly, soul food burrito, and mushroom beet burger and lots of raw and engine 2 friendly items.
 Raw style desserts.
 I love their weekend brunch.
-Closed Monday and Tuesday, open until 10pm otherwise.
+Closed Monday until Sept ’14 when they move to a 7 day schedule, open until 10pm otherwise.
 Weekly specials on facebook.

 Veracruz All Natural- Cesar Chavez & Chalmers.
 Food cart with super fresh fruit and agua frescas, shaved ice.
 You can get fruit Mexican style with chile powder on it.
 They also have breakfast tacos with potatoes, beans, spinach, and avocado.